kadeem-lewis/mywebclass-agile-docs/documentation/theme_1/initiatives/develop_privacy_policy.md

 **User Stories:**

-    As a website owner, I want to create a privacy policy page so that users can understand how their data is being used on the website.
+    As a website owner, I want to create a privacy policy page so that users can easily understand how their data is being used on the website.

 **Acceptance Criteria:**

 - A privacy policy page has been created and is accessible from the website footer
+- The privacy policy is written in plain language that is easy for users to understand
 - The privacy policy clearly outlines what data is being collected, how it is being used, and how users can control their data

 **Tasks:**